Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Estimand

 \section{Estimand}

-Suppose that data are available for a random sample of subjects $i=1,...,n$ on a baseline covariate vector $L_i$, randomized treatment $A_i$ and outcome $Y_i(t)$, which can be categorical or continuous and is planned to be measured at fixed visit times $t=0, 1, \ldots, \tau$ (with 0 denoting the baseline visit).
-Furthermore, let $T_i\in\{0,1,\ldots,\tau\}$ be the last time that the subject is observed prior to dropout, death or any other ICE.
-We will informally refer to $T_i$ as the time to ICE.
-We denote the vector of observed data for individual $i$ by $O_i$ and we assume mutual independence of $\{O_i:i=1,...,n\}$.
-We let $Y^a(t)$ and $T^a$ denote the counterfactual outcome at time $t$ and counterfactual time to ICE that would have been observed under assignment to treatment $a=0,1$, respectively.
-Note that $Y^a(t)$ is undefined under truncation by death when a subject dies prior to time $t$.
-Importantly, the estimands introduced below are constructed so that they never depend on such undefined potential outcomes.
+Suppose data are available for a random sample of subjects $i=1,...,n$ on a baseline covariate vector $L_i$, binary treatment $A_i$ and outcome $Y_i(t)$ (categorical or continuous), planned to be measured at fixed visit times $t=0, 1, \ldots, \tau$ (with 0 denoting the baseline visit).
+Throughout, we restrict attention to randomized treatments.
+The proposed framework and theoretical results in Section \ref{sec: estcond} and Appendix A, however, extend naturally to observational studies.
+Let $T_i\in\{0,1,\ldots,\tau\}$ be the last time subject $i$ is observed prior to dropout, death or any other ICE.
+We denote the observed data for individual $i$ by $O_i$ and assume mutual independence of $\{O_i:i=1,...,n\}$; we will often drop the subject identifier $i$ when considering a random subject.
+Let $Y^a(t)$ and $T^a$ denote the counterfactual outcome at time $t$ and counterfactual time to ICE that would have been observed under treatment $a=0,1$, respectively.
+Note that $Y^a(t)$ is not well-defined when a subject dies prior to time $t$.
+Importantly, the estimands introduced in this section are so constructed that they never depend on such undefined potential outcomes.

-In view of the presence of ICEs, the aforementioned LOCF estimand contrasts outcomes just prior to the ICE:

-Because $T^1$ may differ from $T^0$ and the outcome may change over time, this contrast may differ from zero even when treatment does not affect the outcome process.
-We therefore propose to contrast the outcomes of treated individuals with the outcomes of untreated individuals at the same time, namely the last time both were observed without ICE.
+The aforementioned LOCF estimand contrasts $E\left\{Y^1(\min(T^1,t)) - Y^{0}(\min(T^{0},t))\right\}$, which may differ from zero even when treatment does not affect the outcome process, since $T^1$ may differ from $T^0$.
+We therefore propose to contrast outcomes of treated and untreated individuals at the same time, namely the last time both remained ICE-free.
 In particular, consider drawing two random, independent individuals and assigning treatment to one (for whom we observe $(T^1, Y^1(t), L)$) but not to the other (for whom we observe $(T^{*0}, Y^{*0}(t), L^*)$).
 Then we will consider the estimands

 and